Take a minute to think about the best mentor you've ever had. It could be your manager, a colleague, a parent, a friend, a coach, a college professor.

 If you’re wondering how to celebrate their achievements, consider asking them what their love languages are.
 Those aren’t just helpful for personal relationships, they also work for professional ones as well.

 For instance, you may want to congratulate your mentee on a win by sending them a gift.
 However, if they value words of affirmation more, that’s the better way to go.

 9. Seek out resources to help your mentee grow.

 Great mentors look for situations – and some even create situations – to help their mentees get closer to their goals.

 It can be anything from connecting them with someone with experience in their dream job to recommending a conference they might be interested in.
 Take note of the areas in which your mentee wants to grow, and always be looking for opportunities to point them in the right direction.

 If you work at the same company as your mentee and have some involvement in their experience, Corliss suggests introducing new projects to them over time as a way to build a strong foundation.

-"First, start with something that gives context," she says.
-"This could be something that requires research and is genuinely valuable.
-Then, hand off something small that you normally do for your intern or mentee to own, like a weekly email, or a blog post.
+"First, start with something that gives context.
+This could be something that requires research and is genuinely valuable," she says.
+"Then, handoff something small that you normally do for your intern or mentee to own.
 This will help your mentee learn how to develop ownership over something, including how to execute and reach a goal on his or her own.
 Then, build upon that foundation."

 At the end of the day, being a great mentor takes practice and patience.
 The more you work with a given mentee, the more you'll learn a lot about them: their communication style, how they process feedback, how they go about pursuing their goals.

-In the end, being a mentor will likely be as rewarding an experience for you as it will be for your mentees.
+The best part?
+It will likely be as rewarding an experience for you as it will be for your mentees.